spectralpublic/PCNet/README.md

              torchvision 0.2.0

-1. build train.txt and test.txt list
+1. Build train.txt and test.txt list

-2. run "python train.py"
+2. Run "python train.py"

-### 4. Citation
+### 3. Citation

 If you find the code and dataset useful in your research, please consider citing: